-Any student who participates in Keystone Exams for Algebra, Literature and Biology will be exempt from the final exam during the corresponding semester for the given Keystone Exam.
 Any student who averages an "A" across both marking periods of a semester course (four marking periods in a full year course) will be exempt from the final exam.

 Make-up Work

 Students will be permitted to complete "make-up" schoolwork missed during periods of absence.
 Students will be permitted two (2) school days for each day of absence to complete schoolwork missed during the period of absence.
 For absences in excess of five (5) school days, alternate arrangements may be made with individual teachers.
 Students who do not complete and submit "make-up" school work, as provided above, shall forfeit the right to receive academic credit for work missed during the period of absence.
 Students who will be absent due to a planned trip (including field trips and family travel) must make prior arrangements with their teachers regarding tests and due dates for assignments.
 This does not apply to students with extended medical absences, exigent circumstances or those who have accommodations listed with additional extended time for either an IEP/504.